-Biologists from the USA have described the fusion of two injured comb jellies into one - with one mouth and two aboral ends and anuses.
+Biologists from the USA described the fusion of two injured comb jellies into one - with one mouth and two aboral ends and anuses.
 Having noticed accidentally fused individuals, the scientists conducted experiments and forced nine pairs of comb jellies to fuse.
 The animals fused very quickly: after two hours, their common body contracted and relaxed synchronously, and the food they ate entered both digestive systems.
 The results were published in Current Biology.

 Comb jellies Mnemiopsis leidyi are small animals that look like jellyfish.
 They live in seawater and feed on zooplankton.
 The nervous system of comb jellies is structured somewhat differently than that of most animals, and some scientists even talk about its independent origin.
 Their subepithelial nervous network is a syncytium - that is, neurons are connected to each other by cytoplasmic bridges, not synapses.
 In other parts of the nervous system of comb jellies there are both synapses and gap junctions, but they do not have most of the neurotransmitters typical of true multicellular organisms.